Brand Value: Why Customers Define It, Not Your Bottom Line

 It Attracts the Right Talent (If You Grow)

-This is one that often gets overlooked by early-stage businesses, but it's crucial if you have ambitions to scale.
+This is often overlooked by early-stage businesses, but it’s crucial if you have ambitions to scale.
 People want to work for brands they admire.
 Brands they believe in.
 Brands that have a positive reputation and treat people well, both customers and staff.
 A strong, positive brand value makes recruitment easier.
 It helps you attract better quality candidates.
 And it helps you retain them.
 Good people build better businesses.
 Simple as.

 Practical Steps To Start Building Real Brand Value (No Fluff Allowed)